faassen/secretweblog_zola/content/posts/the-success-of-the-zope-component-architecture.md

 tags = ["zope"]
 +++

-# The Success of the Zope Component Architecture

 Prompted by recent brief negative [pronunciations](http://mockit.blogspot.com/2009/11/emperors-new-clothes.html) by Malthe on the Zope Component Architecture (ZCA), I thought I'd talk a